HCUM/empiano/README.md

 - The **finger motion** that works best for our system is a back-and-forth wiggle motion of the **thumb** (cf. gif).
 Feel free to try a sideways wiggle motion or other fingers as well, but know that these might not work as well.
 - Use a sampling rate of at least 250Hz

+Not using these practices does not mean the program won't work, it just might not work as smooth or as accurate.

 ## Additional Information
 ### LSL-Stream
-- Our system requires the data-samples, sent through the LSL-stream, to be formatted as followed:
+The required LSL-Stream should hold the following information:
+- its ID
+- name of the stream
+- type (can be either EMG or EEG)
+- amount of channels (2-8)
+- the sampling rate
+- format of the data (should be Float32)
+- name of the computer the stream is hosted on
-([channel 1, channel 2, ...], timestamp)
+- data-samples: ([channel 1, channel 2, ...], timestamp)

 ### MIDI
 - For sending the sound-modulation MIDI messages to the music software, a virtual MIDI cable is required: